YusufWong/My-Portfolio/README.md

     height="400" />
 </p>

-This portfolio highlights my journey in both Mechanical and Computer Engineer.
+This portfolio highlights my journey in both Mechanical and Computer Engineering.
 Each project includes:
 - An overview of the project goals.
 - Visuals, such as CAD designs, simulations, or final products.
-- Snippets of code and/or technical documentation.
+- Snippets of code and/or technical documentation.\
 **Click on a project title/image to explore its details!**

 Here's my [Resume](https://github.com/YusufWong/My-Portfolio/blob/main/Yusuf_Wong-Resume.pdf)! \